The confusion matrix appears when an experiment solves a classification problem.

 If a model is good the diagonal cells have the highest count.

-Every column represents an actual category that an example belongs to, as defined by the target feature of that example.
+Every row represents an actual category that an example belongs to, as defined by the target feature of that example.

-Every row represents a category predicted by the model, as defined by the category with the highest probability.
+Every column represents a category predicted by the model, as defined by the category with the highest probability.

 All the examples that have the same particular combination of actual and predicted categories fall within the same cell, increasing the count of that cell.